zealoct/blog-octopress/source/_posts/2014-03-03-ios-security.markdown

 Data saved to file system by Secure Enclave is encrypted with a key tangled with UID and an anti-replay counter.

-> The session key exchange uses AES key wrapping with both sides providing a random key that establishes the session key and uses AES-CCM transport encryption

 Utilizes System Software Authorization to ensure the integrity of its software and prevent downgrade.